 Definition of Hazing

-Hazing means any intentional, knowing, or reckless act occurring on or off campus, by one person alone or acting with others, directed against a student, that endangers the mental or physical health or safety of a student for the purpose of pledging, being initiated, holding office in, or maintaining membership in any organization whose members are or include students.
+Hazing means any intentional, knowing, or reckless act occurring on or off-campus, by one person alone or acting with others, directed against a student, that endangers the mental or physical health or safety of a student for the purpose of pledging, being initiated, holding office in, or maintaining membership in any organization whose members are or include students.

 Students and the organizations to which they belong commit a criminal offense if they are involved in any form of hazing.
-This includes engaging in, soliciting, encouraging, directing, aiding, or attempting to aid another in engaging in hazing; intentionally, knowingly or recklessly permitting hazing to occur; and having firsthand knowledge that hazing is going to occur or has occurred and knowingly failing to report this information in writing to the Dean of Student Life or other appropriate university official.
+This includes engaging in, soliciting, encouraging, directing, aiding, or attempting to aid another in engaging in hazing; intentionally, knowingly or recklessly permitting hazing to occur; and having firsthand knowledge that hazing is going to occur or has occurred and knowingly failing to report this information in writing to the Dean of Student Life or other appropriate university officials.
 Hazing is punishable by fines ranging from $1,000 to $10,000 and confinement in jail may be assessed.
-Organizations involved in hazing are subject to not less then $5,000 or more than $10,000 except when the offense causes personal injury, property damage or other loss.
+Organizations involved in hazing are subject to not less than $5,000 or more than $10,000 except when the offense causes personal injury, property damage or other loss.
 Then the organization may be punished by a fine of not less than $5,000 nor more than double the amount lost or the expenses incurred because of such injury, damage, or loss.
 In addition, individuals and organizations involved in any form of hazing subject themselves to university discipline.

 The above statement is a brief, factual summary of the Hazing Act and is not intended as a substitute for a legal interpretation of the Act.
 Copies of the complete Act are available in the Center for Student Involvement.